 10. Giving Tuesday

 Giving Tuesday (the Tuesday after Thanksgiving) is one of the largest fundraising days of the year.
 Take advantage of the opportunity by running your own Giving Tuesday fundraiser.
-While you’re at it, enter YouCaring Gives 2017 for the chance to win big money for your cause.
-Find out how to participate here.

 11. Fantasy football